University Of Dublin City

 The University is ranked among the top five universities in Europe for student satisfaction and the third most popular University in Ireland for graduates.

-The University of Dublin City was awarded the Family-Friendly status in the annual Good Practice Guide for Family Friendly Universities 2018.
+The University of Dublin City was awarded Family-Friendly status in the annual Good Practice Guide for Family-Friendly Universities 2018.

 This University has been around since 1845, located in Dublin, Ireland.